 Papanikolis cave is notable because it’s absolutely massive.
 At 120m in length, it’s the second longest in Europe, and is even long enough to feature a turn in it, offering even more chance of concealing yourself.
 Back in the day, boats used to hide in the cave to escape from pirates (that was before charts, let alone the internet, so they’d be unlikely to know about the cave!), and, most recently, it was used as a hiding place for the Greek Papanikolis submarine in world war two.

-Following the coast-line round, you’ll arrive at the pretty little fishing village of Vathy, which is fats becoming a popular tourist resort for its serene and beautiful beaches.
-There’s a few taverna’s splayed alongside the waterfront here, which are perfect to relax in and watch the water, or, if you want more choice, the next nearest town is only a kilometre or so away by foot.
+Following the coast-line round, you’ll arrive at the pretty little fishing village of Vathy, which is fast becoming a popular tourist resort for its serene and beautiful beaches.
+There’s a few tavernas splayed alongside the waterfront here, which are perfect to relax in and watch the water, or, if you want more choice, the next nearest town is only a kilometre or so away by foot.

 Day 6.
 Vathy to Preveza – 18 nM

 From Meganissi, Preveza is pretty much due North, into the wind, up the Lefkas channel and through the Lefkas canal.
 It’s only 18 nM, so it might only take you a few hours of sailing – which means you might have time to explore Meganissi on foot (there’s a few beaches within a short walking distance), or to stop off somewhere on the way – both Nikiana and Nydri are popular with tourists and will appear on your port side as you make your way North.
 You could also stop at Lefkas and visit the old town there, but there might be a lot of charter traffic there.